chandanws/50-Docker_labs/README.md

 service ps \
 service update

 Questions:1.
-How can I initialize a swarm cluster in Docker?
+How can I initialize a swarm cluster in Docker? \
 Ans:1. docker swarm init --advertise-addr <ip-address-of-manager-node>

---advertise-addr
+--advertise-addr = This is the ip of the manager node